Views

 })

-• The first one, requireContext lets you define the views that will be registered within Vue as regular sync components, to be included in the main webpack bundle.
+requireContextlets you define the views that will be registered within Vue as regular sync components, to be included in the main webpack bundle. - The second one,

 # Default Convention